-I honestly thought that with Type 1 diabetes, my immune system was shot to hell.
-But my husband and oldest daughter always get sick faster and longer than I do.
-Somehow I seem to fight off "bugs" better than they do.
+I honestly thought that living with type 1 diabetes — an autoimmune disease — meant my immune system was pretty much shot.
+But my husband and daughters tend to get common colds faster and stay sick longer than I do.
 How can this be?

-“The autoimmune part of type 1 is very particular, as only the beta cells in the islets are targeted; not the other cells in the islet, and not the other cells in the pancreas.
-In all of the usual ways, the immune system is just fine," my co-author Dr. Jackson tells me.
+“The autoimmune part of type 1 diabetes is very particular, as only the beta cells in the islets are targeted — not the other cells in the islet, and not the other cells in the pancreas.
+In all of the usual ways, the immune system is just fine,” he says.

 “There are a few other autoimmune endocrine disorders that are slightly more likely if you have type 1 diabetes.
 Autoimmune thyroid disease is the most common, resulting in either an overactive or underactive thyroid.”